spawnforestay/lev-balances/README.md

 # How to use this script?

-1. Download everything - you'll need to install python3, [eth-brownie](https://eth-brownie.readthedocs.io/en/stable/install.html) in a virtualenv and install the packages needed in the ‘import‘ statements.
+1. Download everything - you'll need to install python3, [eth-brownie](https://eth-brownie.readthedocs.io/en/stable/install.html) in a virtualenv and `pip3 install` the packages needed in the `import` statements.

 2. Get a free bsc archive node at [moralis.io](https://moralis.io/) - great service by the way.